The Negotiation (The Office): Synopsis

-Roy Anderson (David Denman) enters the office and tries to attack Jim Halpert (John Krasinski) for kissing Pam Beesly (Jenna Fischer), but Dwight Schrute (Rainn Wilson) subdues him with pepper spray.
+Roy Anderson enters the office and tries to attack Jim Halpert for kissing Pam Beesly, but Dwight Schrute subdues him with pepper spray.
 The pepper spray fumes also incidentally affect himself and others.
-Toby Flenderson (Paul Lieberstein) and Michael Scott (Steve Carell) fire Roy, and a grateful Jim tries to show his appreciation to Dwight for saving him, but each gesture is coolly rejected, as Dwight believes he only acted in the line of duty and thus is undeserving of any special praise.
+Toby Flenderson and Michael Scott fire Roy, and a grateful Jim tries to show his appreciation to Dwight for saving him, but Dwight politely declines each gesture, believing he only acted in the line of duty and thus is undeserving of any special praise.

 Pam apologizes to Jim that Roy attacked him but her assurance that her relationship with Roy is over for good is met with skepticism.
-Roy picks up his last paycheck, apologizes to Jim for threatening him during their previous encounter, and asks Pam to join him for coffee.
-Their meeting at a local diner is awkward and ends with their relationship over; they hug, and Pam wipes a tear from her face.
-Roy encourages Pam to pursue her feelings for Jim but she says she will not because he is still dating Karen.
-Roy says he does not understand Pam and leaves.
+Roy picks up his last paycheck, apologizes to Jim for threatening him, and asks Pam to join him for coffee.
+Their meeting at a local diner is awkward and ends their relationship.
+Roy encourages Pam to pursue her feelings for Jim but she says she will not because he is dating Karen.
+Roy says he does not understand Pam.
+They hug and leave.

-Throughout the day, Angela Martin (Angela Kinsey) has been asking people from the office to tell her the tale of Dwight's heroics which arouses her.
+Throughout the day, Angela Martin asks people from the office to tell her the tale of Dwight's heroics, which arouses her.
 Believing themselves to be alone at the end of the day, the two kiss passionately.
 However, Jim sees them and decides that keeping their relationship secret will be his gift to Dwight to make things "even".
-Andy Bernard (Ed Helms) returns from anger management, and a vindictive Dwight subdues him with pepper spray.
+Andy Bernard returns from anger management, and a vindictive Dwight subdues him with pepper spray.
 This prompts Toby to confiscate the rest of Dwight's arsenal hidden in his desk.

-Meanwhile, Darryl Philbin (Craig Robinson) asks Michael for a 10 percent raise due to the extra workload resulting from Roy's termination.
-When he discovers that he can’t get a raise until Michael himself gets a raise, Darryl goads him into going to corporate to negotiate his own raise.
-Jan Levinson (Melora Hardin) initially tries to keep their romantic relationship out of the negotiations but ultimately gives Michael the maximum 12 percent raise that was authorized despite his continued inability to negotiate properly.
+Meanwhile, Darryl Philbin asks Michael for a 10 percent raise due to the extra workload resulting from Roy's termination.
+When this is refused because it would make his pay exceed Michael's, Darryl goads him into going to corporate to negotiate his own raise.
+Jan Levinson tries to keep their romantic relationship out of the negotiations but ultimately gives Michael the maximum 12 percent raise that was authorized despite his continued inability to negotiate properly.

-Elsewhere, Toby becomes considerably annoyed with Ryan Howard (B. J. Novak) and Kelly Kapoor (Mindy Kaling)'s constant making out and arguing in the cubicle next to his.
+Toby becomes annoyed with Ryan Howard and Kelly Kapoor's constant making out and arguing in the cubicle next to his.